ineffably/moxijs/readme.md

 ## What is this thing?

-MOXI wraps PixiJS with an Entity-Component-System architecture.
+MOXIJS wraps PixiJS with an Entity-Component-System architecture.
 You get all the rendering performance of PixiJS, but with reusable components, a built-in game loop, and utilities for physics, camera work, parallax, input handling, and all that stuff you'd end up writing yourself anyway.

 Think of it like this: PixiJS handles the "draw stuff fast" part.
-MOXI handles the "organize your game logic so it doesn't turn into spaghetti" part.
+MOXIJS handles the "organize your game logic so it doesn't turn into spaghetti" part.

-🎮 **[View Live Examples](https://ineffably.github.io/moxi/packages/moxijs-examples/dist/)** to see it in action.
+🎮 **[View Live Examples](https://ineffably.github.io/moxijs/packages/moxijs-examples/dist/)** to see it in action.

 ## Why would I use this?

-- If you know PixiJS, you'll feel right at home with MOXI
+- If you know PixiJS, you'll feel right at home with MOXIJS
 - The Entity-Component pattern keeps your code modular instead of one giant pile
 - Comes with physics (Planck.js), camera system, parallax scrolling, state machines
 - Full TypeScript support with autocomplete